 After all, you’ve finished the hard part and you’re ready to move on with your day.
 But cooling down your muscles is important after exercise – no matter how vigorous the routine.
 The few minutes you spend stretching allows your heart rate to slow and your body to recover properly.
 It’s safer to stretch when your muscles are already warm and pliable, and giving yourself a chance to reach (and reflect on a job well done) simply feels good.

 Before you hit the showers, try these soothing stretches – you’ll only need a few minutes to complete the set.

 Eases tension in your hamstrings and hips

-Place the back of a sturdy chair against a wall, so it won’t move (or find a secure bench at the gym).
-Standing about two feet away from it, place your right foot up on the seat, keeping your foot flat, knees soft and hands on your hips.
+Place the back of a sturdy chair against a wall so it won’t move (or find a secure bench at the gym).
+Standing about two feet away from the chair, place your right foot up on the seat, keeping your foot flat, knees soft and hands on your hips.
 Leave your left foot flat on the floor as you shift your weight forward to stretch the front hip.
 Hold for 30 seconds and then switch sides.